gsmith177/QuickStock-Rust/README.md

 ```
 If this does not work, proceed to run the backend and fontend independantly of eachother.

+To terminate the program close the window normally (the X button in the top corner of the window) or terminate the process in the terminal (ctrl + C).

 ### Run Backend Instructions
 To compose the proram on your machiene, go to the terminal and execute these commands:
 ```